Sugawara clan: History

 Sugawara no Furuhito studied Confucianism and became a personal scholar (jidoku) to Emperor Kanmu (r.
 781–806).
 Furuhito's son Sugawara no Kiyotomo (770-842) held the court rank of Junior Third Rank, and his son Sugawara no Koreyoshi (812-880) was also of the same rank and served as Associate Counselor.
 Both Kiyotomo and Koreyoshi were scholars who served as chief experts on literature at the Imperial University.
 Kiyotomo also founded a private school called Kanke Rōka, educated many students, and established kidendō, the study of history, as the family business.

 Sugawara no Michizane (845-903) was promoted to Junior Second Rank and Minister of the Right by Emperor Uda.
 However, in 901, he was demoted to Provisional Governor-General of Dazaifu (Dazai no Gon-no-Sochi), and died there.
 Michizane's sons were also disfavored, but in 906, his son and heir apparent Sugawara no Takami (876-913) was pardoned, and he was made head of the Imperial University.
 The descendants of Takami continued to serve as heads of the Imperial University as well as provincial governors.
 However, apart from Sugawara no Fumitoki (899-981), who was Junior Third Rank, and Sugawara no Sukemasa (925-1009), who was Junior Third Rank, Associate Counselor and Undersecretary of Dazaifu (Dazai no Daini), the clan members were not part of the upper court nobility, kugyō.
 Another notable member of the clan during this period was Sugawara no Takasue's daughter, the author of Sarashina Nikki.

 In the early Kamakura period, Sugawara no Tamenaga (1158-1246) rose up to become Senior Second Rank, Associate Counselor and Head of the Ministry of the Treasury (Ōkura-kyō).
 Since then, the Sugawara clan belonged to the upper court nobility for generations.
 Additionally, because the Ōe clan, that had produced many chief experts on literature, had weakened, the Sugawara dominated the posts within the Faculty of Japanese and Chinese History.

 In the early modern period, the clan divided into six branches: the Takatsuji clan, Gojō clan, Higashibōjō clan, Karahashi clan, Kiyo'oka clan and Kuwahara clan, all of which were dōjōke-ranking (hanke) kuge families.
 After the mid-Heian period, the majority of the Confucian scholars participating in the planning process of era names were descendants of the Sugawara clan.

 In the medieval samurai society, the Karahashi clan was considered to be the main line of the Sugawara clan, and dominated the role of Sugawara clan leader known as Kitano no Chōja.
-However, after the Karahashi Arikazu murder incident, the clan weakened, and members of the Takatsuji clan, Gojō clan and Higashibōjō clan were chosen for the role instead.
+However, after the Karahashi Arikazu murder incident, the clan weakened, and members of the Takatsuji clan, Higashibōjō clan were chosen for the role instead.